-As gardeners, the goal of growing our own food is to achieve good nutrition by providing enough healthy food to put on the table for the family throughout the year.
-Most crops are preserved by some sort of food preservation method: canning, dehydrating, freezing, etc. However, if you know how to store root vegetables properly, you can cut out a lot of extra work for yourself!
+As a gardeners, one of the goals of growing your own food is to achieve good nutrition to put on the dinner table.
+Most crops are preserved by some sort of food preservation method like canning.
+However, if you have a root vegetable storage plan, you can cut out a lot of extra work for yourself!

 Which Root Vegetables Can Be Stored?